harlos0517/c2charts/README.md

 # Cytus II Chart Viewer

 ## Latest News
 I will rewrite this into SSR Vue + Quasar.
-And the server side will only send json data.
-The image rendering job goes to client side.
+And the server will not send images any more, instead, client side will render the images.
 (2021/07/28)

 ## About
 This project is composed of two parts: